Mathias Döpfner: Text message and email leaks

 During the compliance procedure involving Julian Reichelt, Döpfner sent a text message to a writer in March 2021, characterizing the Federal Republic of Germany as a "new, authoritarian GDR-State".
 This message, exposed by New York Times journalist Ben Smith, was interpreted as endorsing a right-wing conspiracy theory on COVID-19 restrictions.
 This incident led to discussions comparing the public perception of Axel Springer SE in the United States to that of Fox News in terms of political alignment.

-Döpfner addressed Axel Springer employees in a private video, encouraging the reporting of power abuses and promoting open dialogue.
-He criticized The New York Times for publishing his private text, arguing it was taken out of context and not meant for public discourse.
+Döpfner criticized The New York Times for publishing his private text, arguing it was taken out of context and not meant for public discourse.

 In September 2022, the Washington Post disclosed an email from Döpfner to executive colleagues before the 2020 US presidential election, praising specific policies of President Donald Trump and expressing a desire for Trump's re-election.
-He described this email as an "ironic gesture" aimed at those critical of Trump, highlighting his concern about journalism's increasing polarization.
+Döpfner described this email as an "ironic gesture" aimed at those critical of Trump, highlighting his concern about journalism's increasing polarization.
+Die Zeit also reported that Döpfner praised Donald Trump after the January 2020 killing of the Iranian general Qassem Suleimani, stating: “My suggestion.
+Nobel peace prize for Trump, and take it away from ibama [sic, referring to Barack Obama, winner of the prize in 2009].”

+Die Zeit reported in April 2023 on leaked personal communications from Döpfner, revealing his views on various issues, including climate change, Zionism, COVID-19 measures, and political figures and movements within Germany.
+Some examples of his more contentious remarks were: “Free west, fuck the intolerant Muslims and all the other riff-raff.”
+“The ossis [east Germans] are either communists or fascists.
+They don’t do in-between.
+Disgusting.”
+"I am all for climate change, we shouldn’t fight climate change but adjust to it."